emberjs/data/guides/relationships/features/links-mode.md

 }
 ```

-The most important 3 things in this request are
+The three most important things in this request are:

 - the `op` code: this is how the cache will know to use the response to update the state of a relationship
 - `data.field`: this is how the cache will know which field it should update